daitangio/misterio/README.md

 <img align="right"   src="https://gioorgi.com/wp-content/uploads/2020/07/misterio-300x170.png" alt="Mysterio Marvel" >
 It is super-easy to use.

-WORK IN PROGRESS: PYTHON VERSION (see below)
+*Cool!* The new python version iss easier to use and understand.

-Misterio is a set of two tiny bash script you can use to "apply" a set of roles to a infinite numbers of hosts.
+Misterio is a python command  you can use to "apply" a set of roles to a infinite numbers of hosts.
-Less then 100 lines of bash code (sorry Ansible :)
+Less then 100 lines of python code HELP INCLUDED (sorry Ansible :)

 Misterio is able to manage a set of compose target as an one, appling status changes easily.

 # Why?
-1. The only dependency is a recent version of `docker`.
+1. The only dependency is a recent version of `docker` CE  (on target hosts) and `python` 3 (on misterio host).
 2. It does not rely on docker swarm or on K8s.
 It can run even on ultra-small nano containers on Amazon, provided you have little swap (tested)
 3. It is agent-less.
-It depends only on `docker` and `bash` on the target.
+It depends only on `docker daemon` on the target.
+Docker communication is done via ssh and can be further configured via the .ssh/config file (for instance to setup keys, tunneling, etc)
 4. Everything must be versioned to work: you cannot easily "forget" something on your local machine.

 # How